tritemio/FRETBursts/README.md

 When starting the IPython server, it will show a default folder for the notebooks.
 You can create a launcher to start the IPython Notebook server on any local folder.

+To create a new launcher, copy the IPython Notebook icon from the windows menu to some convenient location (i.e. the Desktop or your notebook folder).
-To create the launcher, right click on the
-*IPython Notebook icon* -> *Properties* and paste the notebook folder in the *Start in* field.
+Then, right click on the *IPython Notebook icon* -> *Properties* and paste the notebook folder in the *Start in* field.

-Now, on double click, a browser should pop up showing the list of notebooks.
+Now, on double click, a browser showing the list of notebooks should open.
 Chrome browser is suggested.

 ###Linux and Mac OS X